daniel-wrench/reynolds_scales_project/README.md

     At this stage, it is advised to download the dataset from the HPC using `sftp` and then doing the cleaning and plotting below locally for convenience.

-7. **Subset the data and remove outliers:** `python 3_clean_dataset.py` For the analysis in the paper, we limit to June 2006 onwards from when the spacecraft was situated at L1.
+7. **Subset the data and remove outliers:** `python 3_clean_dataset.py`

+    For the analysis in the paper, we limit to June 2006 onwards from when the spacecraft was situated at L1.
+From this subset, we perform the following cleaning:
-    **Limiting to L1 dataset (June 2006-end 2022)**
     - 5% of intervals (745) have qk shallower (greater than) -1.7.
-This leads to strange, very small values of ttc **these are removed in the cleaned dataset**.
+This leads to strange, very small values of ttc; **these are removed in the cleaned dataset**.
     - A further 1.5% (223) have qk shallower than qi (see supplementary plot).
     - (The full dataset also has )
-    - 6 values of negative tci, **these are removed in the cleaned dataset** -**11-12,000 points for each variable in final cleaned dataset**
+    - 6 values of negative tci; **these are removed in the cleaned dataset**
+    - = **11-12,000 points for each variable in final cleaned dataset**

 8. **Plot figures for Results section of the paper:** `python 4_plot_figures.py`

     Figures for the Method section of the paper are produced in `demo_numerical_w_figs.ipynb`, which also steps through the numerical fitting process with code, output, and explanations.

 ## Future analysis
-Investigate the following
+Investigate the following, noting the expected values discussed below:

 - Typical difference of 1-3% between B and V magnitudes calculated from Wind vs. OMNI values
 - Notable differences pre-L1 for B and p